remko/xeps/whiteboarding.md

 - A transformation function *xform*, which, for any combination of operations rooted from the same state, computes which operations need to be applied in order to converge to an equivalent state again
-- A client and a server algorithm that maintains the state space, and decides which operations to transform and to send out for processing.
+- A client and a server control algorithm that maintains the state space, and decides which operations to transform and to send out for processing.
 The client algorithm needs to do the heavy lifting and an extensive state space, whereas the server algorithm is simple and only needs to maintain a very limited history for its transformations.